0oSaraho0/pp4-kids-activity-site/README.md

 - As a user, I want to be able to delete ideas that I have created
 - As the site owner I want to ensure only the creator of an idea can edit or delete it

 The creator of an idea will be able to view edit and delete icons on their idea detail page.
-The edit button will take them to the create idea form but it will lbe pre populated with information that is already saved.
-The user can then update the information and save again where they will be redirected back to the ideas page.
+The edit button will take them to the create idea form but it will be pre-populated with information that is already saved.
+The user can then update the information and save it again where they will be redirected back to the ideas page.

+They will get a toast message to advise them that their creation/edit has been successful

 The delete button will take the user to a confirmation page asking them to confirm they wish to delete that idea.
 Once an idea is deleted all comments will be deleted with it.